justinchiu/btt-examples/sentiment/README.md

 # Sentiment analysis example
 In this example we will implement
-* A majority class baseline
+* A majority class baseline (TODO)
-* A bag-of-words baseline with different word representations
+* A bag-of-words baseline with different word representations (TODO)
-* A RoBERTA baseline pulled from HuggingFace and fine-tuned on our data and run through the data preprocessing necessary for each of these.
+* A fine-tuned BERT model
+and run through the data preprocessing necessary for each of these.

 The data can be downloaded from the